Work with us

 About DHIS2: Open-source software as a public good

-DHIS2 is a free and open source software platform for the collection, management, analysis and use of data.
-The platform is used by governments, international development agencies and NGOs worldwide to improve access and use of information in the health sector in low- and middle-income countries — supporting control and treatment of diseases like HIV/AIDS, Malaria and Tuberculosis; detection and response to disease outbreaks; and analysis of program impact and resource utilization–as well as in other sectors such as education, sanitation, and more.
+DHIS2 is a free and open-source software platform for the collection, management, analysis and use of data.
+The platform is used by governments of more than 70 countries, as well as international development agencies and NGOs worldwide, to improve access and use of information in the health sector in low- and middle-income countries — supporting control and treatment of diseases like COVID-19, HIV/AIDS, Malaria and Tuberculosis; detection and response to disease outbreaks; and analysis of program impact and resource utilization — as well as in other sectors such as education, sanitation, and more.

 Who are we: HISP-UiO and DHIS2

-DHIS2 is developed and maintained by the Health Information Systems Programme (HISP) within the Department of Informatics at the University of Oslo (UiO).
-The DHIS2 core team is made up of over 80 staff members representing many nationalities who work with DHIS2 software development, DHIS2 implementation and the DHIS2 Academy training program.
-While many team members are based at UiO, a significant number also work remotely.
-In addition to HISP-UiO, a network of HISP groups provides direct DHIS2 implementation support to countries in their regions.
+DHIS2 is developed and maintained as a global collaborative project led by the Health Information Systems Programme (HISP) within the Department of Informatics at the University of Oslo (UiO) in Norway.
+The DHIS2 core team is made up of over 100 staff members representing many nationalities who work with DHIS2 research, software development, implementation and the DHIS2 Academy training program.
+While many team members are based in Oslo, a significant number also work remotely.
+In addition to HISP UiO, a network of HISP groups provides direct DHIS2 implementation support and training to countries in their regions, and contributes to the software development process.

 Current job openings